Bernard Lafayette: Childhood

 Lafayette was born and raised in Tampa, Florida.
 His parents were Bernard Lafayette Sr. and Verdell Lafayette.
 Bernard was the eldest of eight children.
 His siblings were Harold Rozelia, Brenda, Geri, Michael, and Victoria.
 Lafayette spent much of his childhood in Tampa.
 His family grew up poor, so Bernard started working odd jobs to gain more income by the age of 11.
 His jobs included cashiering, meat cutting, delivering produce, and collecting change at a coffee shop.
 When reminiscing on his childhood, Bernard says: "I had to grow up rapidly.
 In other words, I didn't have a childhood."

-Despite being black in the south, Bernard says he went to school in an integrated elementary school, and eventually began to go to schools that were still segregated.
+Despite being Black in the south, Lafayette says he initially attended an integrated elementary school, and eventually began to go to schools that were still segregated.
 While he was at the integrated school he says that "even though it wasn't segregated, I could still see the contrast between the two worlds."
 Bernard has clear recollections of some of the racism that he experienced at a young age.
 When Bernard was seven years old, he was heading downtown with his grandmother, Ma Foster, so they decided to catch a cable car.
-One of the segregation laws regarding cable cars was that black people would pay at the front door, and then enter through the back door.
-When His grandmother paid the cable car driver, the driver started driving before either of them could board, pocketing their money and leaving them stranded.
-He says this is one of the first instances where he realized he wanted to do something about how his people were being treated.
+One of the segregation laws regarding cable cars was that Black people would pay at the front door, and then enter through the back door.
+When his grandmother paid the cable car driver, the driver started driving before either of them could board, pocketing their money and leaving them stranded.
+Lafayette says that this was one of the first instances where he realized that he wanted to do something about how African Americans were being treated.